The geometry of quantum lens spaces: real spectral triples and bundle structure: Geometry of quantum lens spaces

-\subsubsection{Irreducibility}
+From an element with decomposition in $\A_k$, this will construct two elements, one with decomposition in $\A_{k-1}$ (adding an $aa^*$-term), and one with decomposition in $\A_{k-r}$ (adding a $bb^*$-term).
+One can keep iterating this process for each element with a decomposition not in $\A_1$.
+We see that the minimal exponent of the $b^*$ part of elements with no decomposition in $\A_1$ is an increasing function.
+This is because after at most $k-1$ steps, adding just $aa^*$ will give us an element in $\A_1$ from an element in $\A$.
+However, if the exponent of $b^*$ is big enough, one can rearrange the $b$ and $b^*$ in such a way, picking up some powers of $q$ from the non-trivial commutation relations of $a$ and $b$, that one can find a decomposition in $\A_1$.

+Switching a $b$ with a $b^*$ will make an element with decomposition in $\A_k$ into an element with decomposition $\A_{k+2r}$.
+If $p$ is odd, and the exponent of $b^*$ is high enough in the element, one can chose a decomposition in $\A_1$, because $2r$ and $p$ are coprime.
+If $p$ is even this only happens when $k$ is odd, but this can always be arranged, by observing that the elements are of the form $a^j {(b^*)}^{n-j} b$ after $n$ steps, which lies in $\A_k$, $k=r(-1+n-j) -j$.
+We know $r$ is odd, so if $n$ is even this is always odd. \end{proof}

+\subsection{Irreducibility}

 Though any of the above listed spectral geometries for the quantum lens spaces is admissible from the point of view of the noncommutative axiomatic approach, not all correspond to spin structures on commutative lens spaces.
 We demand that our spectral triple be irreducible as the analogue of a connected manifold in commutative geometry.
 If we use~\cite[Definition 11.2]{bonda_elements_2001} or~\cite[Definition 2.1]{iochum_classification_2004}, all real spectral triples above are irreducible, since the $J$ operator interchanges the $\Hi_K$ and $\Hi_{K'}$ spaces.
 If we use the definition of~\cite[Remark 6 on p.163]{connes_gravity_1996}, only irreducibility with respect to the algebra action and Dirac operator are demanded.
 None of the above real spectral triples are then irreducible, however the cases where $K=K'=0$ and $K=K'=p/2$ if $p$ is even can be made irreducible by dropping one of the two copies of the Hilbert space, and setting the real spectral triple to be $(L_q(p,r),\Hi_K,D,J)$.
 Since $J\Hi_K \subset \Hi_K$ in this case, this is a well-defined spectral triple, and irreducible.
+Since the action of the Dirac operator is diagonal with respect to the $\uparrow$ and $\downarrow$ decomposition of the Hilbert space, it is crucial for this to work that the algebra action is not diagonal.